 The Cogent TYPE-C™ HPLC columns are very stable and can be washed between runs with 100% Acetonitrile, DMSO THF and DMF among many other solvents.
 We use these solvents when typical washing procedures are not adequate.
 A precaution I would give you is the stay between pH 2 and pH 7.5 when using acids and bases. […]

-The following graph shows a study investigating the day to day retention time Precision of two test solutes on the Cogent Diamond Hydride 2.o™ Column.
-Many factors can affect column robustness and lifetime, so it is not possible to define specific values for those parameters.
-Mobile Phase: A: DI H2O + 0.1% formic acid B: Acetonitrile + […]
+This Graph shows a Study Investigating the Day to Day Retention Time Precision with two test solutes on the Cogent Diamond Hydride 2.o™ HPLC Column.
+Peaks: Blue Trace: Phenylalanine Red Trace: Phenylglycine Many factors can affect Column Robustness and lifetime, so it is not possible to define specific values for those parameters.
+Mobile Phase: —A: DI […]

 Ion exchange chromatography can be a useful tool available to the analytical chemist.
 In this separation mode, an ionized moiety on the stationary phase interacts electrostatically with an oppositely charged analyte.
 There are several types of ion exchange that can be used, such as strong anion exchange, weak anion exchange, strong cation exchange, and weak […]